 Trail 100, Phoenix Mountains Preserve

-Trail 100Trail #100Google Earth File.
-You must have Google Earth installed for this link to work. is one of the classic Phoenix rides.
+Trail #100 is a classic Phoenix ride.
 It covers almost 11 miles from East to West and is chuck full of additional trails to suit your riding ability.
 I used to live very close to the Tatum Trailhead and enjoyed riding trail 100 often.

-Many reviews of trail 100 say that it’s pretty easy and reletively flat.
+Many reviews of trail 100 say that it’s pretty easy and relatively flat.
 True, for some sections.
 But while trail 100 is the most famous trail in the area, it’s hardly the most or least difficult.

 Get to know the area and study the maps…then go explore.
 If you want to start from the East side, be warned that the Tatum trailhead has only a few parking spots – literally – and there is nowhere else to park nearby.
 If they are full, you have to drive to the 40th street lot.